espressif/esp-hosted/esp_hosted_ng/docs/host_sleep.md

   - Many Linux distributions may have different commands to put host into sleep mode

 ## 2. Additional GPIO
-- IO05 is connected to pin 38 on J1003 GPIO header on imx8 mini board
+- IO04 if target is ESP32C6 or IO22 if target is ESP32 is connected to pin 38 on J1003 GPIO header on imx8 mini board
 - This GPIO is customizable

 ## 3. ESP side setup